harshm121/harshm121.github.io/index.md

 # Bio

-I am a first year MS Student in the department of Computer Science at Georgia Institute of Technology, advised by [Prof. Zsolt Kira](https://faculty.cc.gatech.edu/~zk15/) and [Prof. Devi Parikh](https://www.cc.gatech.edu/~parikh/).
+I am a second year MS Student in the department of Computer Science at Georgia Institute of Technology, advised by [Prof. Zsolt Kira](https://faculty.cc.gatech.edu/~zk15/) and [Prof. Devi Parikh](https://www.cc.gatech.edu/~parikh/).
 Before that I was a Data Scientist at [Flipkart](https://www.flipkart.com/) in the Recommendations team supervised by [Dr. Aditya Rachakonda](https://in.linkedin.com/in/adityarachakonda), [Dr. Arnab Bhattacharya](https://www.linkedin.com/in/arnab-bhattacharya-26383573) and previously by [Samik Datta](https://www.linkedin.com/in/samik-datta-7b2a927a/).
 Prior to joining Flipkart, I completed my undergrad at IIT Delhi advised by [Dr. Prathosh AP](https://sites.google.com/view/prathosh).

 Broadly my interest lies in Computer Vision, Vision + Text, Creative AI.
 I strongly believe that technology benefits human society and has a lot of potential to improve human lives.